jdanieljurado17/visa-automation-challenge/README.md

 1. Set up the Swagger Pet Store API project - for further instructions follow this link -> https://github.com/swagger-api/swagger-petstore
 2. Initialize the Swagger Pet Store API project on your local.
 3. Clone and open this project in your local.
-4. Execute the TestRunner.java file.
+4. Execute the TestRunner.java file or on the terminal execute: mvn clean test -Dtest=TestRunner
+5. To open the allure reports execute on the terminal: mvn allure:serve
 ---

 ## API Automation Implementation